indicolite/flask-blog/README.md

-# JmilkFan's Blog with Python-Flask
+# indicolite's Blog with Python-Flask